Sherlock Toms: Plot

-Young Thomas Joy is an avid fan of Sherlock Holmes, a character created by Arthur Conan Doyle.
+Thomas Joy is an avid fan of Sherlock Holmes, a character created by Arthur Conan Doyle.
 His friends call him 'Sherlock Toms' due to his keen observation skills.
-Despite some childhood difficulties he grows up to be an IRS officer but has a troubled relationship with his wife Rekha, whom he married accidentally.
+Despite some childhood difficulties he grows up to be an IRS officer but has a troubled relationship with Rekha, whom he married accidentally.

 Tom conducts an unfruitful raid on a "chit fund company" in which he caused damage to their vault and got suspended.
 Tom attributes it to his wife's behaviour and has an argument with her.
 She calls the police and alleges Tom hit her.
 He then faces court cases brought by Rekha and the chit fund company.
 When it becomes apparent his lawyer is not succeeding in proving his innocence, Tom loudly threatens to commit suicide.
-The judge orders Tom to undergo psychiatric treatment but during the commotion, he flees and accidentally enters a large hotel opposite to the office of the chit company from where he demands the lifting of his suspension and a divorce from Rekha.
+The judge orders Tom to undergo a treatment but during the commotion, he flees and accidentally enters a large hotel opposite to the office of the chit company from where he demands the lifting of his suspension and a divorce from Rekha.
 He and Rekha argue while he is still about to commit suicide and exposes his toxic relationship and abuse he suffered from her in front of hundreds and TV.
 He also asks for a rock band to play music while he stood there and demanded a reporter speak to him.

 In the hotel room, which he gatecrashes, he discovers cancelled currencies which he shows to the gathered media reporting about him.
 When the police rescue team captured him, Tom confesses his suicide threat was a distraction to get the company raided thereby clearing his name.